 FRINQ Class: Healthy, Happiness, & Human Rights - UNST 145

-Discover the nature and state of healthy individuals and populations in relation to their various environments.
+In Health, Happiness, & Human Rights, you will come to understand the health and well-being of individuals and populations in relation to their various environments.
 Specific emphasis will be given to social determinants of health and the intersections between health, communities, and human rights.

 FRINQ Class: Portland - UNST 108

-Explore the connection between people and the places in which they live, recreate, and work, and how those places, in turn, play a role in their social, cultural, spiritual, economic, and political life.
-Special emphasis will be on Portland places: its place as a context for human development and cultural expression, as an urban area of diverse communities, and a place within the natural, material, and social environment of the Pacific Northwest.
+In the Portland-themed FRINQ, we will explore the connections between people and the places in which they live, and consider how those places, in turn, play a role in people's social, cultural, economic, and political life.
+We will also consider how the history of a place shapes what we experience today.
+We'll explore Portland as an urban area of diverse communities, and a place within the natural, material, and social environment of the Pacific Northwest.

 FRINQ Class: Sustainability - UNST 125

 Sustainability is a worldview that requires us to examine and disrupt our assumptions about ourselves, society, and the rest of the natural world.
 Each term we will engage in activities to develop a practice of caring for ourselves and our planet by exploring the science, art, and theories of this amazing world so that we may apply our knowledge to make the world more just for all who live here.

 Work of Art

 FRINQ Class: Work of Art - UNST 132